Invasion of Buru: Preparations

-The defending forces, organised under the RMS Armed Forces (Angkatan Perang RMS, APRMS) was significantly smaller than the invading forces, only composed of the small local garrison of 150 KNIL soldiers stationed at Namlea (as most APRMS forces were concentrated on the island of Ambon) under the command of KNIL Sergeant Daud Lesteluhu.
+The defending forces, organised under the RMS Armed Forces (Angkatan Perang RMS, APRMS) was significantly smaller than the invading forces, only composed of the small local garrison of 150 KNIL soldiers stationed at Namlea (as most APRMS forces were concentrated on the island of Ambon) under the command of KNIL Sergeant Daud Lestaluhu.

 Battle

 Under the cover of naval artillery from the Patti Unus, the APRIS forces landed unopposed at Lala, a village 5 kilometres (3 miles) north of Namlea, at 09.30 hours, 14 July 1950.
 The first battalion to land, the Pattimura Battalion, advanced south towards the town of Namlea.
 The first engagement against APRMS defenders occurred at Milestone 4 north of Namlea.
 Due to the preparedness of APRMS forces which fired towards the APRIS advancing in open terrain, APRIS forces lost three men from hostile fire.

 Under heavy APRMS fire, two APRIS platoons conducted a pincer manoeuvre against APRMS defenders at Milestone 4, managing to dislodge the defenders and advance into Namlea town by afternoon of 14 July.

-At 01.00 hours, 15 July, APRMS forces under the command of Sergeant Daud Lesteluhu advanced into Namlea town and engaged an APRIS company.
-During the ensuing firefight, Lesteluhu was captured by APRIS forces and taken prisoner.
-Lesteluhu was taken aboard the Patti Unus to meet Colonel Alex Kawilarang to negotiate a surrender.
+At 01.00 hours, 15 July, APRMS forces under the command of Sergeant Daud Lestaluhu advanced into Namlea town and engaged an APRIS company.
+During the ensuing firefight, Lestaluhu was captured by APRIS forces and taken prisoner.
+Lestaluhu was taken aboard the Patti Unus to meet Colonel Alex Kawilarang to negotiate a surrender.
 Lesteluhu acknowledged that he had fallen victim to RMS "provocateurs" and agreed to provide his service to APRIS.

 Although they had lost their commander, throughout 15 July APRMS forces still put up fierce resistance inside Namlea town, while APRIS forces had secured positions along the coast and on the hills surrounding Namlea.
-On 0530 hours, 16 July, APRIS forces forced their way into Namlea town and defeated the APRMS defenders, while three Higgins boats commandeered by APRMS soldiers fled the harbour.
+At 05.30 hours, 16 July, APRIS forces forced their way into Namlea town and defeated the APRMS defenders, while three Higgins boats commandeered by APRMS soldiers fled the harbour.
 The Patti Unus sunk two and captured one.
-By 0700 hours, 16 July, Namlea was secured by APRIS forces.
+By 07.00 hours, 16 July, Namlea was secured by APRIS forces.